 The Modern Witchcraft Guide to the Wheel of the Year is your complete guide to everything you need to know to celebrate the Wheel of the Year and the Wiccan sabbats, from Yule to Samhain, as part of your own spiritual practice.

-Judy Ann Nock, MS, is the bestselling author of five books on witchcraft including The Modern Witchcraft Guide to Runes, The Modern Witchcraft Guide to Magickal Herbs, and The Modern Witchcraft Book of Natural Magick.
+Judy Ann Nock, MS, is the bestselling author of six books on witchcraft including The Modern Witchcraft Book of Crystal Magick, The Modern Witchcraft Guide to Runes, The Modern Witchcraft Guide to Magickal Herbs, and The Modern Witchcraft Book of Natural Magick.
 Her books have been translated into multiple languages and are enjoyed throughout the world.
 Judy Ann Nock is a popular musician in the Hoboken supergroup Psych-O-Positive, a metalsmith, a graduate of the Gemological Institute of America, a member of Mensa, and has appeared in The New York Times, Publishers Weekly, The Guardian, Refinery29, and The Village Voice.
 She lives with her daughter and her cat in New York City.

 "This book is wonderful primer to those who are new to the Wheel of the Year but also a fun read and resource even for those more familiar with the Wiccan holidays … You don’t have to follow Wicca to treasure in this book.
 All you need is a curiosity and desire to align yourself more with the natural rhythms of the earth."

 "Each chapter focuses on a season that corresponds to a pagan holiday.
 There are spells, rituals, crafts and other suggestions for celebrating each season.
 This book would be helpful to anyone wanting to learn about the Wheel of the Year, and serves as a reference to return to again and again."